MatthewGerber/raspberry-py/docs/robotic-arm.md

 # Introduction

 This page documents the development of a 3D-printed robotic arm for use with the remote-controlled [Freenove Smart Car](smart-car.md).
-Beyond a few small test pieces, this was the first real design/build project that I pursued with 3D printing.
-The concept is basic, including a few degrees of freedom driven by the SG90 servo motors that come with the car and are ubiquitous in the RC world.
+This was the first real project that I pursued with 3D printing.
+The concept is basic, including a few degrees of freedom driven by the SG90 servo motors that come with the car.
 The design poses several good challenges for anyone starting out with CAD or---like me---returning to CAD after a _very_ long time (9th grade high school, if my memory serves):

-* Mobility:  A little practice goes a long way toward designing solid objects from 2D sketches (points, lines, circles, etc.) and 3D operations (extrusions, joins, cuts, holes, etc.).
+* Mobility:  A little practice goes a long way toward designing solid objects from 2D sketches (points, lines, circles, planes, etc.) and 3D operations (extrusions, joins, cuts, holes, etc.).
 I found the learning curve to be quite gentle in this regard, particularly with the right CAD system (more on this later).
 It was much more difficult to build constrained movement into the design.
 Think hinges and keyed rotation shafts.
 These were tricky at first, but effective patterns became evident after a few attempts.
 * Motor-part integration:  This is where the magic happens, where the design comes to life.
 In the case of the robotic arm it was a matter of connecting the rotating shaft of the SG90 servo with a mobile part of the arm design.
-* Build tolerance:  Parts must be in contact but not too tight.
+* Build tolerance:  Mobility requires parts to be in contact but not be too tight.
 CAD provides exact precision, and although entry-level 3D printers provide surprising fidelity, they are not exact.
-However, the inexactness is systematic in my experience, making it tolerable.
+However, the inexactness is systematic in my experience, and small tolerances seem to be quite achievable.

 All of this adds up to a good bit of time, failure, iteration, and fun.